JonWoodlief/terraform-provider-catalog/website/docs/d/is_instances.html.markdown

 		- `name` - (String) The name of the boot volume.
 		- `volume_id` - (String) The ID of the volume that is associated with the boot volume attachment.
 		- `volume_crn` - (String) The CRN of the volume that is associated with the boot volume attachment.
+	- `catalog_offering` - (List) The [catalog](https://cloud.ibm.com/docs/account?topic=account-restrict-by-user&interface=ui) offering or offering version to use when provisioning this virtual server instance.
+If an offering is specified, the latest version of that offering will be used.
+The specified offering or offering version may be in a different account in the same [enterprise](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise), subject to IAM policies.

+	  Nested scheme for `catalog_offering`:
+		- `offering_crn` - (String) The CRN for this catalog offering.
+Identifies a catalog offering by this unique property
+		- `version_crn` - (String) The CRN for this version of a catalog offering.
+Identifies a version of a catalog offering by this unique property

 	- `crn` - (String) The CRN of the instance.
 	- `disks` - (List) Collection of the instance's disks.
 Nested `disks` blocks has the following structure: